-In situations where equity instruments are granted to non-employees and same or all goods and services received by the entity as consideration cannot be specifically identified, they are measured at fair value received by the entity as consideration cannot be specifically identified, they are measured at fair value of the share-based payments.
+In situations where equity instruments are granted to non-employees and same or all goods and services received by the entity as consideration cannot be specifically identified, they are measured at fair value of the share-based payments.
 Otherwise, share-based payments are measured at the fair value of goods or services received.